hehuiwu/hehuiwu.github.io/_pages/about.md

 I am a mathematician from Shanghai.
 Currently I am working as a young investigator in Shanghai Center for Mathematical Sciences, located in the beautiful Jianwang Campus in Fudan University.

-My research interest mostly lie in Combinatorics, especially in Graph Theory.
-As in this area, there are so many elegant problems that is natural, simple and challenging!
+My research interest mostly lie in Combinatorics, especially in Graph Theory, in which there are so many elegant problems that is natural, simple and challenging!